zkoevaari/rust-joe-syntax/README.md

     `!`, `?`, `#` and `$` individually (when they are not part of other
     recognized language structures)
 - Updated list of identifiers (Edition 2024)
+- Option to highlight the most common special (i.e. derivable and auto) traits

 ## Known limitations ##